MisterV111/VoiceScribeStudio/README.md

 ## Usage (v0.1.0)

-1.  **Script Generation**: Select a template, provide a subject/prompt, define audience, tone, and length.
-Click "Generate Script".
+1.  **Script Generation**:
+    * Select a template, provide a subject/prompt, define audience, tone, and length.
+    * Optionally select a reference source:
+      * Upload a document (.txt, .md, .pdf, .docx)
+      * Provide a web URL to extract content from
+      * Enter a YouTube URL to use its transcript as context
+    * Click "Generate Script".
 2.  **Script Editing**: Modify the generated script in the "Edit Script" tab.
 3.  **Voiceover Creation**:
     *   Go to the "Generate Voiceover" tab (script is pre-filled).